LIJUCHACKO/File-Tagger/README.md

 Installation
 ------------------------------------

   1. Compile the project in qtcreator and copy FILETAGGER to /usr/bin.
-Executable file for 64 bit machine is uploaded(Compile on ubuntu14.04LTS).
+Executable file for 64 bit linux machine is uploaded(Compile on ubuntu14.04LTS).

   2. On KDE Desktop file_tag action can be added on file browsers.
 Do as follows